jasmineMonquieLewis/Linguistik-Written-Works-Of-Artz/mentors-advisors-coaches-sponsors/chapter-1/macs-book-chapter-1-roles-relevance-realness.md

 Sponsors are rare.
 When you can meet a potential sponsor, always allow them to see you at your best.

 # The Three C
-For an effective and successful relationship with each of the M.A.C.S Book roles, the individual must possess these three essential qualities: character, compassion, and commitment.
+For an effective and successful relationship with each of the M.A.C.S [book] roles, the individual must possess these three essential qualities: character, compassion, and commitment.
 1. Character - guided by and have good/moral ethics
 2. Compassion - sincere, understanding and empathy towards you and your dreams
 3. Commitment - dedicated to your growth and achievement